dwhieb/dissertation/README.md

 language      | The ISO 639-3 code for the language of this observation. token         | A transcription of the word token being annotated.
 This may also be called the <dfn>wordform</dfn>.
 It does not include any prosodic markup or punctuation. lexeme        | The headword representing the lexeme that this word token belongs to.
-For homonymous lexemes, a trailing number is sometimes added (for example, `house1`, `house2`). archlexeme    | The archlexeme that this word token and lexeme belongs to. function      | The discourse function of this word token.
+For homonymous lexemes, a trailing number is sometimes added (for example, `house1`, `house2`). archilexeme   | The archilexeme that this word token and lexeme belongs to. function      | The discourse function of this word token.
 This must have a value of `R` (reference), `P`, (predication), or `M` (modification). transcription | A transcription of the utterance that the word token appears in, without prosodic markup or punctuation. translation   | A translation of the utterance that the word token appears in.
 This was not included for English data.